Estimating Joint Interventional Distributions from Marginal Interventional Data: Experiments

-The main question of this task is: From a set of \emph{potential} parents $\bX$ of our variable of interest $Y$, which of those variables are \emph{actual} causal parents?
+\paragraph{Causal discovery} The main question of this task is: from a set of \emph{potential} causes $\bX$ of our variable of interest $Y$, which of those variables are \emph{actual} causal parents?
 To keep our model as comparable as possible with previous work on CMAXENT, we use the same graph structures as in \citet{garrido2022obtaining}.
-For each of the structures in \Cref{fig:graph_exp_a,fig:graph_exp_b,fig:graph_exp_c}, we sample 200 random graphs as explained above.
-When randomising the true causes of $Y$, we make sure that there is at least one causal parent and that at least one potential parent is not a true cause so that we can always estimate the ROC curve.
-We perform causal feature selection in two settings:
+For each structure in \Cref{fig:graph_exp_a,fig:graph_exp_b,fig:graph_exp_c}, we sample 200 random graphs as explained in \Cref{app:detailsDGP}.
+When randomising the true causes of $Y$, we ensure that there is at least one causal parent and that at least one potential parent is not a true cause, so that the ROC curve is always defined.

+\paragraph{Parental discovery benchmarking \icmaxent, CMAXENT, and KCI} In this setting, we compare \icmaxent against CMAXENT and the Kernel Conditional Independence (KCI) test \citep{zhang2011kernel}.
+For \icmaxent, we use constraints on the single-variable interventional densities $\pdf(Y\mid \ddo(X_i))$ (in the case of binary variables, this coincides with $\EV{Y \mid \ddo(X_i)}$) for all potential causes $X_{i}$.
+Since we have five potential causes in each graph, this means we have data on five interventional distributions.
+For CMAXENT, we use constraints on the marginal conditional densities $\pdf(Y\mid X_{i})$ (in the case of binary variables, this coincides with $\EV{Y \mid X_i}$) for each of the five potential causes $X_{i}$.
+Hence, we again have data on five conditional distributions in this case.
+For both \icmaxent and CMAXENT, we consider two cases: in the first case, we are also given data on the full joint observational density $\pdf(\bX)$.
+In the second case, only the marginal observational densities $\pdf(X_1), \dots, \pdf(X_5)$ are given.